LordZeuss/auto-authelia/README.md

 # Auto-Authelia
-A script that will install nginx proxy manager as well as configure authelia automatically.
+A script that will configure authelia automatically.
+See future plans of adding features below.

 ## General Info
 I created a script that will install Nginx Proxy Manager via docker-compose, as well as Authelia and will give you prompts to quickly get Authelia up and running as quickly as possible.

+## Future Plans:

+* Adding reverse proxy installation and assisted or fully automated configuration for multiple reverse proxy solutions.
+Caddy.
+NGINX, Traefik, etc.
+* Adding the ability to setup the email portion in authelia config
 ---

 ## Table of Contents